 Available for Touring.

-HARUKI MURAKAMI was born in Kyoto, Japan in 1949.
-His first novel, Hear the Wind Sing, won the Gunzou Literature Prize for budding writers in 1979.
-He followed this success with two sequels, Pinball, 1973 and A Wild Sheep Chase, which together form The Trilogy of the Rat.
-Murakami is also the author of the novels Hard-Boiled Wonderland and the End of the World, Norwegian Wood, Dance Dance Dance, South of the Border, West of the Sun, The Wind-Up Bird Chronicle, Sputnik Sweetheart, Kafka on the Shore, After Dark, 1Q84, and Colorless Tsukuru Tazaki and His Years of Pilgrimage.
-He has written three short story collections, The Elephant Vanishes, After the Quake, and Blind Willow, Sleeping Woman, an illustrated novella, The Strange Library, and several works of non-fiction.
-The most recent of his many international literary honors is the Jerusalem Prize, whose previous recipients include J. M. Coetzee, Milan Kundera, and V. S. Naipaul.
-Murakami’s work has been translated into more than 50 languages.

 RIPE TIME, is an Obie-winning theatre company founded in 2000 and led by director and deviser Rachel Dickstein.
 Ripe Time develops and presents ensemble-based theatre with rich language, visual power, and physical rigor.
 They tell stories from the inside out, using the language of memory, imagination and associative thought to trace how women negotiate identity in the face of cultural constrictions.
 Inspired by the most searing writing and cinema of the past, Ripe Time creates original multidisciplinary events for the 21st century celebrating women’s dreams and awakenings.
 Since their founding, Ripe Time has created seven large-scale ensemble works that have received three Obie Awards and nominations from the Drama Desk, the Drama League and the Joe A. Calloway Award for outstanding direction.
 Their work has been commissioned by BAM, Center Theatre Group, and Annenberg Center for the Arts, and has been presented at BAM-Fisher, the Baruch Performing Arts Center, JCC Manhattan, 3LD Art & Technology Center, Ohio Theatre, PS 122, the Clark Studio at Lincoln Center, LaMaMa ETC, the Ko Festival, and Watermill Theatre.
 Artistic Director Rachel Dickstein received the 2015 LPTW Lucille Lortel Award in honor of her work with Ripe Time.
 Ripe Time's work was featured as part of the USITT exhibit in the 2015 Prague Quadrennial, a forum celebrating excellence in theatrical design from across the globe.

+[note to designer: these contractually required credits can be smaller than the rest of the text.]
 Sleep was commissioned by BAM and the Annenberg Center for the Performing Arts at the University of Pennsylvania.
 Sleep was originally developed for the stage by Ripe Time, (Rachel Dickstein, Artistic Director) and The Play Company (Kate Loewald Founding Producer, Lauren Weigel, Executive Producer).
 Sleep was developed with support from The Ground Floor at Berkeley Repertory Theatre, Berkeley, CA, and in association with Center Theatre Group with support from the Andrew W. Mellon Foundation.
 A work-in-progress presentation of Sleep was presented at Japan Society in New York City in 2016.

 www.ripetime.org